…and I’m not going to apologize for it, either.

-I know my mother tried her best, but she was an alcoholic and would say really awful things to me and my sister while we were growing up.
-My father was absent and I have lived my entire life wondering what I did to make him stop loving me.
-This kind of environment breeds a child who wants to please everyone, craves love and wants to do everything right.
+My childhood has made me a human who wants to please everyone, craves love and wants to do everything right.
 Looking at my life in reverse makes it super clear to see that I apologize to diffuse tension and make everyone get along.
 I avoid confrontation because I had so much of it as a kid.

 Let’s skip ahead to a relationship filled with manipulation, lies, threats and sexual abuse.
 I found myself apologizing all the time because he was really good at making himself the victim in every circumstance.
 I apologized for finding out he was cheating on me.
 He told me to be thankful that he never actually hit me, instead he only threatened to.
 I would apologize for making him angry, wanting to go see my family, and for finding his hidden alcohol bottles.
 He preyed on my already heightened lack of self-worth and made it worse.
 He is another reason I always think everything is somehow my fault.